tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 - Workload configuration from Azure Policy
 - Security signals and events from the node/pod

-In terms of deployment, that means:
+In terms of deployment, this means:<br />
-A Defender profile deployed to each node provides the runtime protections and collects signals from nodes using eBPF technology: it relies on a <a href="https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/">DaemonSet</a> to ensure all nodes in the cluster are covered.
+A Defender profile deployed to each node provides the runtime protections and collects signals from nodes using eBPF technology: it relies on a <a href="https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/">DaemonSet</a> to ensure all nodes in the cluster are covered.<br />
 Azure Policy add-on for Kubernetes collects cluster and workload configuration for admission control policies (Gatekeeper): this basically translates Azure Policies to Gatekeeper/OPA policies (see <a href="https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3%2C%20an%20admission%20controller,state%20of%20your%20Kubernetes%20clusters%20from%20one%20place.">here</a> for details on OPA and Gatekeeper) for audit, enforcement and prevention of policies on the admission controller of your clusters.<br />
 The container registry does not need anything specific, outside of network considerations.

 <a name="Item-3"></a>
-## Cluster is ready, the goat is in the boat...let's enable Defender and look at the cluster
+## Cluster is ready, the goat is in the boat...

 So after setting up Kubernetes (standard set up, two nodes)(you can refer [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#:~:text=To%20create%20an%20AKS%20cluster%2C%20complete%20the%20following,create%20an%20Azure%20Resource%20group%2C%20such%20as%20myResourceGroup) for Azure AKS), and deploying the Kubernetes Goat (refer to Madhu's documentation [here](https://madhuakula.com/kubernetes-goat/)), we enabled Defender for Containers with auto-provisionning (see documentation for details), in Defender for Cloud portal: